cenggel/cordova-loader/README.md

 The basic Cordova project setup is easy.
 Modify the `config.xml` file in the root of your Cordova project.
 Change `<content src="index.html" />` to `<content src="http://your-url-here?cordova=0.0.1" />`.
 The `cordova` get variable is important to let Cordova Loader know that this is a request from a cordova app and the version is also important in letting Cordova Loader know which version to serve.

 ###### Versioning
-The compiled cordova files are saved in `private/cordova/[version]` directories.
+The compiled Cordova files are saved in `private/cordova/[version]` directories.
 As you release new versions of your app some of the older versions of the client may still be installed on devices.
 Cordova Loader sends the version as a get variable in the request from the client.
 Cordova Loaders uses this version to load the correct version of the compiled assets.
+Inside the Meteor app handling graceful versioning is up to you.
+The global variable `window.cordovaAppVersion` is avaialble to determine which version of the Cordova app the client is running and which features you can enable.

 ================